eth-cscs/spack-batteries-included/README.md

 $ ./spack.x -e . install
 ```

-Note, spack.x applies includes [this open PR](https://github.com/spack/spack/pull/20158/)
+Note, spack.x applies [this patch](https://github.com/spack/spack/pull/20158/)
-which ensures that log files are written to the `config:misc_cache` folder.
+to ensure that log files are written to the `config:misc_cache` folder.

 **openssl**: curl/openssl have to use system certificates.
 I'm not making any
 assumptions on the system, but rather I'm just setting the `SSL_CERT_DIR` env